Print Options

 For additional information about the program and eligibility requirements, please visit the Accelerated Scholars webpage.

-The Executive MBA Program
+Executive MBA Program

 The Executive MBA Program is a part-time MBA program designed to prepare experienced executives to be more effective general managers.

 Each year, approximately 90 students are admitted to each location of study in this intensive, twenty-month program.
 The Executive MBA Program curriculum emphasizes the value of learning in groups and sharing experiences.
-Students will participate primarily at one of our three international locations: downtown Chicago (Gleacher Center); London (One Bartholomew Close); or Hong Kong (the The Hong Kong Jockey Club University of Chicago Academic Complex); students will have an opportunity to study at each campus over their program of study in international cohorts.
+Students will participate primarily at one of our three international locations: downtown Chicago (Gleacher Center); London (One Bartholomew Close); or Hong Kong (The Hong Kong Jockey Club University of Chicago Academic Complex); students will have an opportunity to study at each campus over their program of study in international cohorts.
 These international cohorts are composed of an equal mix of students from all three campuses and convene for week-long sessions in Chicago, London and Hong Kong.

 Although the format is different, the Executive MBA Program, like all of Chicago Booth’s MBA programs, is based on the Chicago approach to business education.
 This approach emphasizes an understanding of the fundamental forces in the economy, in organizations, and in individuals, and also in applying this understanding to analyze and produce creative, imaginative solutions to real world problems.